 Try to swipe the image to see more views or click the arrows to explore the island.

 I just want to share that I like lakes so much.
 They just give me some peace of mind whenever I see them.
 Do you also?
 If yes, you should also visit the “special lakes” below:

 - Lake Konigssee in Berchtesgaden — it’s one of the most beautiful lakes in Germany (also the cleanest)!
 The chapel beside this lake with the Watzmann mountain in the backdrop has become an icon of Germany’s natural attractions.
 See all the reasons to visit Berchtesgaden from this link.

 - Lake Como — it’s a lake in northern Italy with picturesque villas built on its shores.
 Some people think it’s a picture of “paradise.”
-See all the beautiful places in Lake Como from this post.
+See all the beautiful places in Lake Como in this post.

 - Lake Garda — it’s Italy’s largest lake, and there’s a lot to see here!
 Lake Garda is worth visiting for its lovely lakeside villages, castles, scenic hikes, ancient ruins, and more.
 Discover all the reasons why you should visit Lake Garda.